lRaven/lRaven/README.md

-# Hi there 👋 I'm a Front end developer
+# Hi there 👋 I'm a Frontend developer

 ## Languages and Tools: